hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 >                        ; Principal alternative:
 >   some #" " "=>"       ;   we hit some spaces and "=>" (let's call it "separator")
 >   e:                   ;   record position after separator
->   Ì†ΩÌ∏ñ                   ;   go back to last recorded position before separator ...
+>   üòñ                   ;   go back to last recorded position before separator ...
 >   keep to #" "         ;   ... and keep word between that position and next space
 >   :e                   ;   now jump to position after separator and continue from there
 >                        ; Second alternative: